 ABOUT THE ARTIST

-Driven by a quest for mastery in specialized craft traditions, Amy Thai strategically pursued her artistic development in the world's most storied sanctuaries of material excellence.
-She works with varied materials, each chosen for their unique properties and rich heritage.
-She learned botanical art in Paris, the centre of floral artistry, where she developed skills to create ephemeral large-scale botanical sculptures.
-In Carrara, celebrated since Roman times for its exceptional marble, she personally selects each marble block and works it with her own hands, allowing herself to be guided by the unique veining, coloration, and character that emerges from the stone.
-On the small island of Murano in Venice, distinguished as the global leader for artistic glassmaking since the late thirteenth century, she created in close collaboration with Barovier&Toso ARTE and master glassblowers imposing glass pieces, overcoming the inherent limitations of the medium.
-Most recently, she has ventured to Jingdezhen, China's 'Porcelain Capital' with over 1,700 years of ceramic history, to master porcelain techniques.
-Throughout her exploration of these distinctive materials, Thai maintains consistent inspiration from botanical forms, creating an intriguing dialogue between ephemeral and permanent elements of the natural world.
+Amy Thai (b.1992) is a sculptor working with stone, glass, and porcelain.
+Rooted in her Vietnamese-Australian heritage and shaped by an international practice spanning Australia, Europe and China, Thai has pursued mastery within the world’s most storied craft traditions.
+She trained in botanical art in Paris, the center of floral artistry, where she developed skills in creating ephemeral large-scale botanical sculptures.
+In Carrara, renowned since Roman times for its exceptional marble, she personally selects each marble block and works it by hand, allowing the stone’s unique veining, coloration, and character to guide her process.
+On the island of Murano in Venice, famed for its centuries-old glassmaking tradition, she collaborates closely with Barovier&Toso ARTE and master glassblowers to create imposing glass pieces that push the medium’s limits.
+Most recently, she has explored porcelain techniques in Jingdezhen, China’s ‘Porcelain Capital’, with over 1,700 years of ceramic history.
+Throughout her exploration of these materials, Thai draws consistent inspiration from botanical forms, exploring ephemeral and permanent aspects of the natural world.

 Amy Thai's works have been described by the New York Times as one of Australia's leading artists who is changing the floral landscape, she was interviewed by VOGUE Living Australia and she was the national winner of Australian Women's Small Business Champions (2022).
 She has been an artist-in-residence at Lapis Lazuli: artE, Venice (2023) and participated in the subsequent group exhibition 'H2O Venezia: Diari d'acqua / Water Diaries' (parallel to the 2024 Biennale di Venezia), in collaboration with Fondazione Barovier&Toso, with her work subsequently entering the Fondazione's collection.
-Her work was also featured in the 2025 inaugural exhibition 'Glass Art in Dialogue / Arte del vetro in dialogo' by Barovier&Toso ARTE on Murano.
+She was selected by Barovier&Toso ARTE from the Biennale 2024 exhibition and is now represented by the gallery.
+Her work was featured in the 2025 inaugural exhibition 'Glass Art in Dialogue / Arte del vetro in dialogo' by Barovier&Toso ARTE on Murano.
+Her works were also shown by Barovier&Toso ARTE in renowned architect Pierre-Yves Rochon project Villa Heritage at the Salone del Mobile in Milan 2025 and are now on view at the 2025 edition of the Art of the Treasure Hunt, ‘Gardens in my Dreams’.

 Philippe Malgouyres, ‘« Undercurrent » d’Amy Thai : dans la lenteur du flot’ / ‘”Undercurrent” by Amy Thai: In the Slowness of the Flow’ / ‘“Corrente sotterranea” di Amy Thai: nella lentezza del flusso’, in Mara Hofmann (ed.), H2O Venezia: Diari d’acqua / Water Diaries, exh. cat.
 SPUMA – Space for the Arts, Venice, 18 April – 24 Nov.
 2024, Milan: Electa, 2024, pp. 62-68.